 Projector screens don’t cost much, and most high-end premium options are under three digits.

 If you don’t go the projector route, then you need a TV for your home movie theater.
 There are a lot of high-end TVs that are made specifically for home theaters.
-On average, households opt for TVs that are 40 inches and over.
-However, for a home theater, you may need a screen of around 60 or more to really get the experience.
+On average, households opt for TVs that are 40 inches screen and over.
+However, for a home theaters, you may need a screen of around 60 or more to really get the theater experience.

-4K, 8K and Blu Ray technology are integrated into many of the best TVs.
+4K, 8K are integrated into many of the best TVs.
 However, compared to a projector, a TV could lead to viewing fatigue after many hours.

 Sony has earned a reputation of being a very reliable brand with some of the best media products.
 Their X800H 75-inch TV is our experts’ recommendation for a home theater setup.